lextrack/Simple-Screen-Recorder/README.md

 - Select the **codec** that you want to use from the "Encoder" dropdown menu.
 The available codecs are "MPEG-4 (default)", "H264 NVENC (Nvidia Graphics Cards)" and "H264 AMF (AMD Graphics Cards)".<br>

+- Select the **framerate** that you want to use from the "Video framerate" dropdown menu.
+You can record a video at 30 or 60 fps (I recommend selecting 30).<br>

 - Select the **resolution** that you want to use from the "Resolution" dropdown menu.
 Available resolutions include "3840x2160", "1920x1080", "1600x900", "1536x864", "1366x768", "1360x768", "1280x720", and "1024x768".
 This selector always will take your primary monitor.
   **Depending on your display resolution, you must adjust the resolution in the app.**<br>